 We bought a ham a few days ago — Not just any ham, a giant hunk of ham, so you can probably guess what my dilemma will be for the next few days right?
 Lots of ham leftovers.
+What was in order?
+Ham and corn chowder soup!
 (How is that a dilemma right?
 That’s what Terry would say) So for the next few recipes I have lined up, yup you guessed it!
 It will be featuring this giant hunk of ham.

 Now that the weather is cooler I am noticing that I am starting to go into a hibernation mode.
 I am loving the one pot, one bowl comfort foods that I can easily eat while tucked into my blanket while watching tv, so as I was thinking of ways to use this ‘giant hunk of ham’ to create one bowl meals and one of the things I came up with was a corn chowder.
 It’s kind of my way of saying goodbye to summer one last time and hello to autumn.

 Every year nearing the end of summer I go to the farms to buy a butt load of corn and cut them off the cob and freeze it!
 It’s cheap, it’s easy and the corn taste fantastically sweet for winter meals.
 Win-win.
 Since I had the fresh corn on hand, I used it but frozen corn or even canned corned can be used as well.